zjma/aptos-core/aptos-move/framework/aptos-stdlib/doc/algebra_bls12381.md

-A serialization scheme for <code><a href="algebra_bls12381.md#0x1_algebra_bls12381_G1AffineParent">G1AffineParent</a></code> elements, where an element is represented by a byte array <code>b[]</code> of size 96, with the following rules deseribed from the perspective of deserialization.
+A serialization scheme for <code><a href="algebra_bls12381.md#0x1_algebra_bls12381_G1AffineParent">G1AffineParent</a></code> elements, where an element is represented by a byte array <code>b[]</code> of size 96, with the following rules described from the perspective of deserialization.
 1. Read <code>b[0] & 0x80</code> as the compression flag.
 Abort if it is 1.
 1. Read <code>b[0] & 0x40</code> as the infinity flag.
 1. Read <code>b[0] & 0x20</code> as the lexicographical flag.
 This is ignored.